 I was not prepared to be emotionally blackmailed ever again; and I have never have been since.
 If my boundaries were overstepped I withdrew, I centred myself in finding myself.
 I used my ‘power’ to strengthen myself.
 Yes I was afraid we may not survive, but I used my power to face my fears and take that chance.
 I had NOTHING to lose.

 I finished my advice with: ‘I do believe that often when people are confronted with losing everything then they start to behave appropriately.
-I know it is hard, trust me I know, but don’t let fear take over; and then I shared something from a post:
+I know it is hard, trust me I know, but don’t let fear take over.

-Over the years that ‘power’ enabled me to understand the lies, because infidelity and all it entails is a deep sea.
-I made my mind up about what I believe, even today, and I now understand cognitions dissonance, and others fear, and how we all have different levels of understanding, different levels of ‘power’.
-That is such a difficult subject I think I make that into another post.
+Over the years the power enabled me to understand the lies, because infidelity and all it entails is a deep sea.
+I made my mind up about what I believe, even today, and I now understand cognitive dissonance, and others fear.

 Making This Better the book is now available including the journal entries for the first 5 years of our recovery & the whole 21 days of ‘The War’.
 Available internationally in paperback and ebook at Amazon and Barnes & Noble also available at Xlibris and Apple Books for iPad and Waterstones Bookstores for click & collect